Arunachal Pradesh is more similar to Nepal and China than India.

 For most people, the main reason to visit Tawang is the amazing Tawang Monastery.
 And with good justification, it’s breathtaking.
 I have previously travelled to Tibet Lhasa in Tibet and visited Potala Palace.
-While Potala Palace is even more stunning it’s a bit disappointing since Potala Palace has been converted into a museum and you are not allowed to walk around freely.
+While Potala Palace is even more stunning, it’s a bit disappointing since Potala Palace has been converted into a museum and you are not allowed to walk around freely.

-Tawang Monastery is still a functioning monastery with around 450 monks, you can walk around freely and hang out with some of the local monks.
+Tawang Monastery is still a functioning monastery with around 450 monks; you can walk around freely and hang out with some of the local monks.
 I was even invited to be their English teacher for a day, invited to eat with all the monks and had countless cups of tea with them.
 A perfect day!

 Tawang is the birthplace of the 6th Dali Lama, but, unfortunately, it was closed due to renovation when I was there so I couldn’t visit.

-After three days it was time to leave this amazing place, I would have loved to stay longer, but I was starting to run out of time on my visa, and everyone that have ever visited India knows what a hassle it is to obtain a visa extension.
+After three days it was time to leave this amazing place, I would have loved to stay longer, but I was starting to run out of time on my visa, and everyone that has ever visited India knows what a hassle it is to obtain a visa extension.
 I also had a few places I wished to visit in Arunachal Pradesh.

 One of those places is Ziro Valley with the Apatani people famous for their face tattoos and huge nose rings but to reach Ziro I was required to pass through Itanagar, the most depressing city in all of India.
 Upon my arrival, there was a government strike so and no transport to Ziro for four days.
-Since my Indian visa was running out, i had to leave for Assam to catch my train back to Delhi.
-Missing out on Ziro valley is one of my biggest regrets since I’ve been traveling.
+Since my Indian visa was running out, I had to leave for Assam to catch my train back to Delhi.
+Missing out on Ziro valley is one of my biggest regrets since I’ve been travelling.